These are the first 10 golden rules of golf.

 6. If your ball is unplayable you can lift and drop the ball within two clubs from where the ball was lying but no nearer the hole (one penalty stroke).

-7. You cannot tread down live vegetation in the rough to improve the lie or improve your swing.
+7. You cannot tread down live vegetation in the rough or move branches out of the way to improve the lie or improve your swing.

 Enjoy your golf